We get an insight into the life of world high jump champion Bogdan Bondarenko who answers our work, rest and play questions.

 BB: In a funny way, my first car was the most expensive.

-Have you ever regretted buying a car and why?
+Have you ever regretted buying a car?

 BB: My last purchase.
 I bought a Mazda 626 in January 2013 and it needed to be repaired and repainted.
 I had no money for the expensive service, so I asked an acquaintance to help.
 I only got my car back in the middle of October, so there are a lot of things which I have to touch up to be able to drive it again.